 When to Use Angular:

-- Enterprise-Level Applications: Angular is the go-to choice for MNCs looking for e-commerce web apps development, maintainable applications.
+- Enterprise-Level Applications: Angular is the go-to choice for MNCs looking for e-commerce web app development, mand aintainable applications.
 Its opinionated architecture and rich features make it ideal for complex projects with large development teams.

 - Long-Term Projects with High Maintenance Needs: Angular’s structure is highly modular, making it easier to maintain and expand large codebases.
 For long-term projects where code reliability and structure are paramount.